tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 ### Cluster topology awareness

 Cluster topology awareness enables PD to distribute replicas of a region as much as possible.
 This is how TiKV ensures high availability and disaster recovery capability.
+Refer to [Topology Config](../../configure/topology) to see more details.

 PD continuously scans all regions in the background.
 When PD finds that the distribution of regions is not optimal, it generates an operator to replace peers and redistribute regions.

 The component to check region distribution is `replicaChecker`, which is similar to a scheduler except that it cannot be disabled. `replicaChecker` schedules based on the configuration of `location-labels`.
 For example, `[zone,rack,host]` defines a three-tier topology for a cluster.
 PD attempts to schedule region peers to different zones first, or to different racks when zones are insufficient (for example, 2 zones for 3 replicas), or to different hosts when racks are insufficient, and so on.

 ### Scale-down and failure recovery

 Scale-down refers to the process when you take a store offline and mark it as "offline" using a command.
 PD replicates the regions on the offline node to other nodes by scheduling.
-Failure recovery applies when stores failed and cannot be recovered.
+Failure recovery applies when stores have failed and cannot be recovered.
 In this case, regions with peers distributed on the corresponding store might lose replicas, which requires PD to replenish on other nodes.

 The processes of scale-down and failure recovery are basically the same. `replicaChecker` finds a region peer in abnormal states, and then generates an operator to replace the abnormal peer with a new one on a healthy store.